 Study of social forces influencing the educative process, the curriculum and institutional and professional roles in American public education.
 Analysis of characteristics, and problems of ethnic groups in school and society.
-Prerequisites: Valid teaching credential and consent of education adviser.
+Prerequisites: Post-B.A.: Classified Credential or Graduate: Conditionally Classified standing, and consent of adviser.